suoglu/RGB_data_transfer/README.md

 FAQ
 ---

-Q: I enabled "Aggregate and compress CSS files", but admin_menu.css is still there.
-Is this normal?
+Q: I want to disable the LED on the sensor.
+Is there way to do this?

-A: Yes, this is the intended behavior. the administration menu module only loads its stylesheet as needed (i.e., on page requests by logged-on, administrative users).
+A: Yes, this is possible.
+Simply by connecting the "LED" pin to ground will short-circuit it.